syncfusion-content/javascript-docs/js/ReportViewer/Create-aspnet-web-api-service.md

 ## Add Web API Service
 1.Right-click the project and select **Add &gt; New Item** from the context menu.
-2.In the Add New Item dialog, select **Web API Controller** class and name it as ReportsApiController, and then click **Add**.
+2.In the Add New Item dialog, select **Web API Controller** class and name it as `ReportsApiController`, and then click **Add**.
 ![Adding a new controller to the project](images/report-service/add-web-api-controller.png)

-N> While adding WebAPI Controller class, name it with the suffix “Controller” that is mandatory.
+N> While adding Web API Controller class, name it with the suffix `Controller` that is mandatory.

 ## Inherit IReportController
 The `IReportController` interface contains the required actions and helper methods declaration to process the report.
 The `ReportHelper` class contains methods that help to process Post or Get request from the control and return the response.

-1.Open the ReportsApiController and add the following using statement.
+1.Open the `ReportsApiController` and add the following using statement.

 {% highlight c# %}
 using Syncfusion.EJ.ReportViewer;
 {% endhighlight %}

-2.Inherit the IReportController interface, and implement its methods (replace the following code in newly created Web API controller).
+2.Inherit the `IReportController` interface, and implement its methods (replace the following code in newly created Web API controller).

 {% highlight c# %}
     public class ReportsApiController : ApiController, IReportController